-The 7th edition of the AJCC Cancer Staging Manual includes the suggestion that the surgeon mark the area of the specimen with the deepest tumor penetration so that the pathologist can directly evaluate the status of the resection margins.
-The completeness of the resection is scored as R0 for complete tumor resection with all margins negative; R1 for incomplete tumor resection with microscopic involvement of a margin; and R2 for incomplete tumor resection with gross residual tumor that was not resected.
+The 8th edition of the AJCC Cancer Staging Manual includes the suggestion that the surgeon mark the area of the specimen with the deepest tumor penetration so that the pathologist can directly evaluate the status of the resection margins.90

 The circumferential margin or circumferential resection margin (CRM) is an important pathologic staging parameter in rectal cancer.
 The radial margin for resected segments of the colon that are completely encased by a peritonealized (serosal) surface is also referred to as the peritoneal margin.
 The CRM is very important in segments of the colon or rectum that are either not encased or only partially encased in peritoneum.
 The CRM is the closest radial margin between the deepest penetration of the tumor and the edge of resected soft tissue around the rectum (ie, the retroperitoneal or subperitoneal aspect of the tumor) or from the edge of a lymph node and should be measured in millimeters.
 Identification of the CRM is determined through evaluation of the outer circumference of the rectal and mesorectal specimen that often requires inking of the outer surfaces and "bread-loaf" slicing of the specimen.
 The panel defines a positive CRM as tumor within 1 mm from the transected margin.
+P4,96,110

-Accurate pathologic assessment of the CRM of resected rectal tumor specimens is very important since the CRM has been shown to be a strong predictor of both local recurrence and overall survival (OS), 100,102-104 including in patients undergoing neoadjuvant therapy, 92,105 and is an important consideration when postoperative treatment decisions are made.
+Accurate pathologic assessment of the CRM of resected rectal tumor specimens is very important since the CRM has been shown to be a strong predictor of both local recurrence and overall survival (OS), 108,110-112 including in patients undergoing neoadjuvant therapy, 95,113 and is an important consideration when postoperative treatment decisions are made.
 Furthermore, in a retrospective study of over 17,000 patients with rectal cancer, CRM was found to be a better predictor of local recurrence for patients undergoing surgery as initial therapy than for those who had received preoperative therapy.
-92 CRM positivity based solely on intranodal tumor should be noted as such; some studies have shown that positive intranodal CRM is associated with lower recurrence rates than a positive CRM by direct tumor extension.
+95 CRM positivity based solely on intranodal tumor should be noted as such; some studies have shown that positive intranodal CRM is associated with lower recurrence rates than a positive CRM by direct tumor extension.
 Additional components of the pathologic evaluation of the surgical specimen following a total mesorectal excision (TME) are described under Surgical Approaches, below.